Overview

 When you find a dose that suits you, it will usually stay the same (unless your condition changes, or your doctor starts you on a new medicine that might affect carbamazepine).

 Not everyone needs to have the maximum dose, which is 1,600mg a day for facial pain.
+Your doctor will tell you what dose you need to take.

 It usually takes a couple of weeks for carbamazepine to work.

-Day Morning Lunchtime Afternoon Night time
+Day Morning Lunchtime Late afternoon Evening

 1 to 3 100mg -- -- 100mg